-Iran says launched attack on US troops at Al Udeid Air Base in Qatar
+Iran attacks base housing US troops in Qatar

 “Many analysts think this could be a kind of choreographed attack – that is, the US was informed in advance, just like in 2020 when Iran retaliated for the killing of General Qassem Soleimani, and Iran was reportedly aware in advance of the attack on Fordow.
 But these are just speculations,” noted Hashem, adding that “this is, of course, unprecedented”.

-Iran’s Supreme National Security Council says that the missile strike against the Al Udeid Air Base was away from residential areas in Qatar.
+Iran’s Supreme National Security Council says that the missile strike against the Al Udeid Air Base was far away from residential areas in Qatar.

 “This action does not pose any threat to the friendly and brotherly country, Qatar, and its noble people, and the Islamic Republic of Iran remains committed to maintaining and continuing warm and historic relations with Qatar,” the council said in a statement.

+Iran and Qatar enjoy fraternal relations and the Qatari government has condemned both the Israeli and US attacks on Iran.

-Qatar condemned the attack as a blatant violation of its sovereignty.
+Qatar, nevertheless, condemned the attack as a blatant violation of its sovereignty.

+Al Jazeera’s correspondent Dorsa Jabbari, reporting from Doha following the Iranian attack said “people here have never experienced this kind of environment, so it was certainly a very dramatic experience.”

+“But it’s important to understand that this was not intended to harm the civilian population, but it was a clear message to the US government and military that Iran has the capability to launch direct attacks on US military personnel in the Middle East,” added Jabbari.

 The embassies of the US and United Kingdom in Qatar had earlier released statements recommending that citizens in Qatar shelter in place until further notice.
 Qatar said it shut down its airspace temporarily as part of the measures taken to ensure the safety of residents and visitors.